merino22/Sokoban-Game/README.md

 Running Sokoban on VSCode terminal will give the game an overall better aesthetic Running Sokoban with your terminal in full screen mode will give the game an overall better aesthetic

-## Checking for EasyASM & CMake Installation
+## Checking for EasyASM & CMake Installations
 To check EasyASM type following command in terminal
 ```bash
 $ EasyASM